 San Francisco Giants x Star Wars Fireworks & Game Show

 In the summer of 2016, I created one of the biggest and most theatrical projects of my career.
-A few weeks prior to the event, I found out that the 40th Anniversary of “A New Hope” coincided with our annual Fireworks night, and the wheels started turning.
-I pitched a themed Fireworks show night to the VP of Game Entertainment and was given the greenlight to make something that AT&T Park had never witnessed before.
+A few weeks prior to the event, I discovered that the 40th anniversary of A New Hope coincided with our annual Fireworks Night, and the wheels started turning.
+I pitched a themed fireworks show to the VP of Game Entertainment and was given the green light to create something AT&T Park had never witnessed before.

 AT&T Park Video Takeover

-The video here shows what played on the main scoreboard (top),Right field boards (bottom left), Aux board (bottom middle), and Left field boards (bottom right).
+The video here shows what played on the main scoreboard (top), right field boards (bottom left), aux board (bottom middle), and left field boards (bottom right).
 Which X-Wing will be the one to blow up the Death Star?
-If you are a Star Wars fan, you may already know the answer!
+If you're a Star Wars fan, you might already know the answer.

 Tools Used